Certified Menopause Practitioner

 Hot flashes and sweats can occur in 90% of women and vaginal dryness in 70% of women in the menopausal transition.
 These symptoms can have a significant impact on activities of daily living and quality of sleep, leading to insomnia, lack of focus, mood swings, poor libido, extreme irritability, depression.
 Hormone replacement therapy for women with moderate to severe symptoms, can often reduce 80% of these symptoms.

-How Often do Women Need Treatment During Menopause?
+How Often Do Women Need Treatment During Menopause?

 Estrogen replacement therapy for menopausal symptoms are typically recommended for women having moderate to severe hot flashes.
 Mild symptoms may be relieved with lifestyle changes, mind-body techniques, dietary management and supplements, and prescription therapies.
 Surveys suggest that 50-80% of midlife women use nonhormonal therapies for hot flashes.
 Consult with a certified menopausal practitioner like Dr. Leach, to get the most up to date recommendations on treatment options.